bug400/capasm/NCAS.md

 Conditions
 ----------

-The concept of a *condition* is used in the conditional branches machine instructions and the pseudo operations for conditional returns, *IF-ELSE-ENDIFs*, *LOOP-WHs*, and *EXs*.
+The concept of a *condition* is used in the conditional branches of machine instructions and the pseudo operations for conditional returns, *IF-ELSE-ENDIFs*, *LOOP-WHs*, and *EXs*.